ShelvinZhang/AlphaCryo4D/README.md

 AlphaCryo4D v0.1.0-lite Development Version

-Simplified version of AlphaCryo4D
+This is a simplified version of AlphaCryo4D.
 Relion 3.1.3 or newer is required.
 Old-style STAR files from relion 3.0 or earlier should be converted manually by relion_convert_star before using this version of AlphaCryo4D.

 ==================================================